mojomojo1/bootkon/docs/labs/5_dataplex.md

 19. Click ADD
 20. Click Continue
-21. Run SCAN
-22. The display name may take a moment to appear on the screen.
+21. Run SCAN (The display name may take a moment to appear on the screen)
 23. Monitor the job execution.
 Notice the job succeeded but the rule failed because our model accuracy percentage on the whole data predicted does not exceed the 99.99% threshold that we set
-*IMAGE*

 Congratulations {% if MY_NAME %} {{ MY_NAME }}{% endif %} on completing Lab 5! 🚀 You've successfuly set up data quality checks for your data 🤖✨
 You can now move on to Lab 6 and explore Analytics Hub. 🥳🥳